Illumina/manta/README.md

 ##### OS X

-Build support for OS X is ad-hoc, with limited runtime testing.
-Last success was v0.26.1-15-gfe9a48d on OS X 10.9.5 / Xcode 6.2
+Build and run testing on OS X is ad-hoc.
+Last successful build was on v0.26.1-15-gfe9a48d using OS X 10.9.5 / Xcode 6.2

 ##### Windows